BashCooler/hydit/README.md

 Notes on submitting a PR:
 - Try to keep the codebase simple
-- Don't overuse the AI...
+- Don't overuse the AI.
 I'm fine with using something like Codex as a tool, but 1000+ lines of unreadable undocumented mess will not be appreciated and may be rejected even if it works